 Generally the first questions I’m asked by prospective clients relate to the cost of my service.
 I often explain that prices for hiring a London DJ vary enormously and are dependent on a number of factors.
 For instance, prices will often differ depending on the length of a DJs set and some performers will charge more if they’re required to travel longer distances.
-In addition DJs will often alter their prices depending on how much equipment they’re asked to provide and nightclubs will often be prepared to pay more money to a DJ will a loyal following.
+In addition DJs will often alter their prices depending on how much equipment they’re asked to provide and nightclubs will often be prepared to pay more money to a DJ will a loyal following or those with more extensive skill sets.
 Throughout this blog I’ll be using to my experience and research I’ve done recently to explore this topic in more detail.

 According to Wikipedia Mobile DJs are DJs who “tour with portable sound, lighting and video systems”.
 Given this fact it’s understandable that Mobile DJs will often charge more than DJs who are tasked simply with using equipment and facilities provided by a venue to entertain an audience.
 When you consider how much money it costs to hire professional sound and lighting equipment the reason for this becomes even clearer.
 I recently searched online and found that to hire a pair of speakers “suitable for entertaining up to 50 people” for one night would cost a minimum of £50.
 Similarly a search on londondiscohire.com for Disco Lights shows that hiring a pair of ‘Moving Heads’ for a night would also cost £50.
 As part of the deals I’m referring to, the party organizer would also be burdened will collecting and returning the hired equipment.
 They’d also have to set up the equipment themselves, which could potentially be very time consuming.
 In addition they’d also have to hire more equipment to mount both the Speakers and the Disco Lights.